codefresh-io/cap-docs.codefresh.io/_docs/pipelines/docker-image-metadata.md

 ---
-title: "Docker image Metadata"
+title: "Docker image metadata"
 description: "How to use custom metadata in your Docker images"
-group: codefresh-yaml
+group: pipelines
 redirect_from:
   - /docs/metadata-annotations/
   - /docs/docker-registries/metadata-annotations/